Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention: Experiment

 \subsection{Experimental Setup}

-To train the networks, we used LJ Speech Dataset ~\cite{ljspeech}, a public domain speech dataset consisting of $\sim$13K pairs of text\&speech, $\sim$24 hours in total, without phoneme-level alignment.
-These speech are a~little reverbed.
+We used LJ Speech Dataset ~\cite{ljspeech} to train the networks.
+This is a public domain speech dataset consisting of $\sim$13K pairs of text and speech, without phoneme-level alignment, $\sim$24 hours in total.
+These speech data have a~little reverberation.
 We preprocessed the texts by spelling out some of abbreviations and numeric expressions, decapitalizing the capitals, and removing less frequent characters not shown in Table~\ref{tab:params}, where \texttt{NULL} is a dummy character for zero-padding.

 We implemented our neural networks using Chainer~2.0~\cite{chainer}.
-The models are trained on a household gamine PC equipped with two GPUs.
+We trained the models using a household gaming PC equipped with two GPUs.
 The main memory of the machine was 62GB, which is much larger than the audio dataset.
 Both GPUs were NVIDIA GeForce GTX 980 Ti, with 6 GB memories.

-For simplicity, we trained Text2Mel and SSRN independently and asynchronously, using different GPUs.
-All network parameters are initialized using He's Gaussian initializer~\cite{henorm}.
-Both networks were trained by ADAM optimizer~\cite{adam}.
-When training SSRN, we randomly extracted short sequences of length $T=64$ for each iteration, to save the memory usage.
-To reduce the frequency of disc access, we only took the snapshot of the parameters, every 5K iterations.
+For simplicity, we trained Text2Mel and SSRN independently and asynchronously using different GPUs.
+All network parameters were initialized using He's Gaussian initializer~\cite{henorm}.
+Both networks were trained by the ADAM optimizer~\cite{adam}.
+When training SSRN, we randomly extracted short sequences of length $T=64$ for each iteration to save memory usage.
+To reduce the disk access, we reduced the frequency of creating the snapshot of parameters to only once per 5K iterations.
 Other parameters are shown in Table~\ref{tab:params}.

-As it is not easy for us to reproduce the original results of Tacotron, we instead used a ready-to-use model~\cite{tacotron:open3} for comparison, which seemed to produce the most reasonable sounds among the open implementations.
+As it is not easy for us to reproduce the original results of Tacotron, we instead used a ready-to-use model~\cite{tacotron:open3} for comparison, which seemed to produce the most reasonable sounds in the open implementations.
 It is reported that this model was trained using LJ Dataset for 12 days (877K iterations) on a GTX 1080 Ti, newer GPU than ours.
 Note, this iteration is still much less than the original Tacotron, which was trained for more than 2M iterations.